 - Development may be needed: Though you can choose from many amazing themes and plugins on a self-hosted WordPress site, customization is almost always needed.
 If you are not comfortable working with code like PHP or CSS, you may need to consider budgeting for a WordPress developer to help take your site to the level you are aiming for.

 We hope this post has shown you why a self-hosted WordPress.org site is preferable over the free WordPress.com version.
-Our entire WP101 training series is based on self-hosted WordPress.org sites, after all.
+Our entire WordPress 101 course is based on self-hosted WordPress.org sites, after all.